rundeck/docs/docs/administration/cluster/README.md

 ![Rundeck architecture](~@assets/img/architecture.png)

 ## Installation
-To install a Rundeck Enterprise Enterprise instance, download the lastest version from [here](https://download.rundeck.com/versions.html), and follow the steps in the [Installation Guide](/administration/install/index.md)
+To install a Rundeck Enterprise Enterprise instance, download the latest version from [here](https://download.rundeck.com/versions.html), and follow the steps in the [Installation Guide](/administration/install/index.md)

 ## Requirements
 The Rundeck Enterprise environment needs the following shared resources: